Story Time: The Day The World Changed

 The rest of the day seemed like a blur.
 The bus ride home was silent.
 The walk home was silent.
 I didn’t have any television at home, so it was days before I learned another plane had hit the Pentagon and another had crashed in Pennsylvania.
 All I had learned was about the towers being hit.

 Many things changed, but for me, day to day slow got back to normal.
 Talk of joining the services faded.
 Girls stopped crying.
 Talk turned from the news to dances, dating, football, and the usual high school conversations.

 I never saw the girl who was crying about her father.
-Time to time, I wonder what ever happened to her.
+Time to time, I wonder whatever happened to her.
 If the father made it out.
 I never heard anything on if that one student’s boyfriend was deployed or not.
-I did learn that many of my fellow classmates did join the service.
+I learned that many of my classmates joined the service.
 I also think about a student that had graduated the year before.
 She was going to NYU when she graduated.
 She wanted to go into fashion, if I remember correctly.

 Over the years, like many others, I watched the documentaries and felt for those who lost loved ones.
 I also feel for those that are still struggling to this day with how that event changed their lives.

-At one point over the years, I met someone online that lived there during the event.
+Over the years, I met someone online that lived there during the event.
 He shared his story with me, but I never pushed the topic.
 He spoke of the debris being on everyone, walking home like everyone else over the bridge, and how it still bothered him at the time we spoke.
-One moment he was doing his job, heard rumbling, and the next seeing a cloud take over the street in front of the building through the glass windows.
+One moment he was doing his job, heard a rumbling, and the next seeing a cloud take over the street in front of the building through the glass windows.